onqtam/headjack/docs/why/SYSTEM.md

 > "If you can manufacture the right social consensus, control the key nodes in our social epistemology-plex, you can get away with just about anything and nobody will care, except a few very determined contrarians.
 But I will not go gentle into that good night." - [Roko Mijic](https://twitter.com/RokoMijic/status/1753912291471319376)

+> "It is dangerous to be right in matters on which the established authorities are wrong." - [Voltaire](https://www.goodreads.com/quotes/28326-it-is-dangerous-to-be-right-in-matters-on-which)

+> "We are ready to accept almost any explanation of the present crisis of our civilization except one: that the present state of the world may be the result of genuine error on our own part and that the pursuit of some of our most cherished ideals has apparently produced results utterly different from those which we expected." - [Friedrich A. Hayek](https://www.goodreads.com/quotes/973009-we-are-ready-to-accept-almost-any-explanation-of-the)

+> "A tumor is a region of a system that optimizes for its local needs at the expense of the rest of the system.
+Consequently, it takes more from its environment than it contributes.
+Tumors happen when a system is unable to recognize whether its constituents serve its specification." - [Joscha Bach](https://twitter.com/Plinz/status/1746988788684083595)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Conflict vs mistake theory, Moral hazzards, Opaqueness & Plausible Deniability
 ██████████████████████████████████████████████████████████████████